 High on the list is spinach.
 Adding a good handful of fresh spinach 5 minutes before the end of cooking will allow the spinach to wilt but not overcook it.
 Stir through before garnishing with the cilantro-coriander.

 Tomatoes are also a lovely addition.
-Take fresh, ripe tomatoes, skin them if you feel you want to otherwise, quarter, then remove the seeds and inner core of the tomato.
+Take fresh, ripe tomatoes, skin them if you feel you want to otherwise, quarter, then remove the seeds and the inner core of the tomato.
 Chop into chunky pieces and add at the same time as the cilantro/coriander.
-I prefer this to cooking the tomatoes in the curry as they break up and loose texture as well as flavour.
+I prefer this to cooking the tomatoes in the curry as they break up and loose texture as well as flavor.

 Based on a recipe from the Vegetarian Society